Dr. Suuzi Hazen's Pregnancy Nutrition & Health Advice

 If you were already exercising before pregnancy, continue with modifications up to delivery.

-Dancing, swimming are amazing for the pregnant body.
+Dancing, swimming, weight training are amazing for the pregnant body.

 Get chiropractic, massage, acupuncture or any other form of healing bodywork.
 If you can't afford it ask a friend for a foot or shoulder rub.

-Loving sexuality with your child's father is so beautiful, and high progesterone levels make most women eager partners.
-Its a really great way to bond during pregnancy.
+Loving intimacy with your child's father is so beautiful, and high progesterone levels make most women eager partners.
+Its a great way to bond during pregnancy.

 EMOTIONAL/SPIRITUAL

-treat yourself like an absolute queen!
+Treat yourself like an absolute queen!
 Avoid negativity in the news and media.
+Delete social media apps from your phone.
+Connect with real humans and nature, not screens.

-get help with childcare of older kiddos - even an hour with a neighbor can make a world of difference.
+Get help with childcare of older kids - even an hour with a neighbor can make a world of difference.

 Warmly, Dr. Suuzi Hazen